 Creating a Child project

-- Choose the “Create new Project” option from the Umbraco Cloud Portal - choose either the Starter or the Professional plan for your new project
+- Choose the “Create new Project” option from the Umbraco Cloud Portal - choose either the Starter, the standard or the Professional plan for your new project

 - Choose a name for your new project

 - Note that any Umbraco Cloud project can be used as a Baseline project

 - It might take several minutes for the project to spin up and before your environments are ready.

 When your environments are ready you will see a green light next to the environment name.

 Note: Depending on the size of the project you've chosen as a Baseline project, it might take several minutes before the Child project is ready.